 This is a quite horrible statistic.
 Especially when you think of the many negative effects of stress – everything from feeling short of breath to powerful migraines and digestive problems.
 But could stress be taking a toll on our ears as well?

+Can Stress cause hearing loss?
 Let’s look at the science

 While stress gets a uniformly negative press these days, it’s worth mentioning that it’s actually a vital part of our biology.
 For our ancestors, having an in-built ‘fight or flight’ mode – giving them a boost of adrenaline and a briefly elevated heart rate – could mean the difference between making it home to the family cave or being a tiger’s lunch.
 The problem for us modern humans is that this ancient biological mechanism gets triggered every time we’re stuck in traffic on the M25.
 There’s no tiger to fight and no safe-haven to which we can ‘fly’.
 So we just sit in our cars, seething quietly to Radio 4.